Cost of Living Comparison Between Egypt and Ethiopia Cost of Living Comparison Between Egypt and Ethiopia

 What is the cost difference between Egypt and Ethiopia?

-At $500 per month in Egypt and $692 in Ethiopia, there's a 38% gap.
+At $511 per month in Egypt and $715 in Ethiopia, there's a 40% gap.
 Keep in mind it varies by city – the difference can be bigger or smaller depending on where you settle within each country.

 Which country is cheaper for everyday spending?

-Egypt is simply cheaper day-to-day: lower food prices, cheaper commutes, smaller household bills.
+Day-to-day life is simply cheaper in Egypt: lower food prices, cheaper commutes, smaller household bills.
 Over time, those daily savings make a real difference to your monthly budget and ability to put money away.

 Which country has higher housing costs?

-Should I move to Egypt or Ethiopia?
+Should I move to Egypt or to Ethiopia?

-It depends on what you're after.
-Egypt wins on affordability; Ethiopia may offer higher salaries, better infrastructure, and different cultural perks.
+It depends on what you're after: Egypt wins on affordability; Ethiopia may offer higher salaries, better infrastructure, and different cultural perks.
 Both attract large expat communities for different reasons.

 Egypt vs other spots: cost of living compared